Lernstick/DebianLiveCopy/README.md

 # DebianLiveCopy

 This is a storage media management application for Debian Live based systems.
-It allows installation, upgrade, image creation and media repair from a simple graphical user interface.
+It allows installation, upgrade, image creation and media reset from a simple graphical user interface.